 Recently, AimBetter’s proactive monitoring capabilities proved vital when our alert system triggered a warning that the Always On availability group was not healthy.

-Surprisingly, when the DBA connected directly to the production node to investigate, everything appeared to be functioning normally—no error messages, performance issues, or failover symptoms were visible from the primary node’s perspective.
-However, thanks to AimBetter’s alert and its full visibility across all nodes in the Always On topology, it became clear that replication to the secondary nodes had silently stopped.
+However, thanks to AimBetter’s Availability Groups alert and its full visibility across all nodes in the Always On topology, it became clear that replication to the secondary nodes had silently stopped.

 The BI systems were no longer receiving updated data, and the designated failover node was not synchronized.
 Without AimBetter’s insight, this issue would have gone completely unnoticed, possibly leading to outdated analytics, reporting inaccuracies, and a failed failover in the event of an outage.